|Colors:||White, blue, black, tan, brown|

 |Temperament:||Loving, Intelligent, Vocal, Sweet|

 The Snowshoe Siamese was first bred in the 1960s, crossing seal point Siamese with American Shorthairs.
 The combination became a widely recognized breed in the 1980s and 1990s.
 Today, it is known as being a sweet, loving, affectionate pet.
-While the Snowshoe does vocalize, like other Siamese, his voice tends to be quieter and softer.
+While the Snowshoe does vocalize, like other Siamese, its voice tends to be quieter and softer.

 Snowshoe Siamese cats like company.
 They will happily mix with all family members, including kids.
 They will not tolerate being left alone for long periods, so if you work long hours, consider getting a second cat as a companion to your Snowshoe.